w3c/wai-quick-start/source/designing.html.erb.md

       <div>
         <p>Some people can't use a mouse and use only a <a href="javascript:return false;">keyboard to navigate</a> through web pages.</p>
         <p>It is important that users can reach all interactive elements using the keyboard, and that it is clear which element has focus.</p>
+        <p>Visible keyboard focus could be a border or highlight that moves as you tab through the web page.</p>
         <p></p>
       </div>
     </figure>